quixotique/vim-delta/README.md

 The Delta Vim plugin for [Mercurial][] was originally developed in 2011 by [Andrew Bettison][] as an employee of [Tuenti Technologies, S.L.][] (in Madrid, Spain).
-Andrew later modified and improved the plugin in his own capacity, and released it on [GitHub][delta.vim] in 2014 under public license with permission from Tuenti.
+Andrew later modified and improved the plugin in his own capacity, and released it on [GitHub][vim-delta] in 2014 under public license with permission from Tuenti.

 -----